 How to update an existing Jira issue

-The Jira "Update Issue" action is currently in beta.
-If you would like to request access. please do so using this form
+NOTEThe Jira "Update Issue" action is currently in beta.
+If you would like to request access. please do so using this form.

 In order to set up the “Jira Cloud Update Issue” action you will need to have the Jira Issue IDs for the issues you are looking to update.